Knee push-ups are one of the most effective beginner-friendly upper-body exercises to build functional strength.

 - Keep your body straight and rigid.

-- Take the starting position on your knees, with your hands on an elevation, slightly wider than shoulder width apart.
+- Place your hands on an elevated surface slightly wider than shoulder-width apart.

-- Try to make a straight line from your head to your knee.
+- Kneel on the ground so your body forms a straight line from your knees to your head.

 - The movement should be smooth and controlled.